alihassanml/fake-news-detection/README.md

   - **train_test_split:** For splitting the dataset into training and testing sets.
   - **LogisticRegression:** Implements logistic regression, a commonly used classification algorithm.
   - **accuracy_score:** Calculates the accuracy of the model.

+## Dataset

+The dataset used in this project contains a collection of news articles labeled as either fake or real.
+It includes various features such as the title, text, and other metadata.

+## Approach

+1. **Data Preprocessing**: Text data is cleaned and preprocessed using techniques such as removing stopwords, stemming, and vectorization.
+2. **Feature Engineering**: Text features are extracted using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.
+3. **Model Training**: The preprocessed data is split into training and testing sets.
+A logistic regression model is trained on the training data.
+4. **Model Evaluation**: The trained model is evaluated on the test set using accuracy as the performance metric.

 **Project Workflow:**
 1. **Data Loading:** The project likely starts with loading a dataset containing both real and fake news articles.